 All 50 states have an ignition interlock law, which means if you get arrested for drunk driving, you could be required to install a device in your vehicle.
-Currently, 29 states and the District of Columbia require an ignition interlock device (IID) for every drunk driving offense.
+Currently, 33 States in the United states require an ignition interlock device (IID) for every drunk driving offense.

-Some drivers think they can get away with not installing a device, however, if you are ordered by a judge or court, Department of Transportation, Department of Motor Vehicles or a probation officer to install a car breathalyzer, you need to follow through with the order.
+Some drivers think they can get away with not installing a device, however, if you are ordered by a judge or court, Department of Transportation, Department of Motor Vehicles or a probation officer to install a breathalyzer in car, you need to follow through with the order.
 If you don’t, you could face serious consequences.
 Let’s break it down:

 License suspension or revocation.
 Some states suspend or revoke your driver’s license after you’re convicted of a drunk driving offense and require you to install an ignition interlock device (also known as a car breathalyzer).
 In these situations, your driver’s license is reinstated once you satisfy your IID requirements.
 If you fail to install the device, you might never get your full driver’s license reinstated, which could lead to misdemeanor charges and fines.